-Here is an email I receive often from young teenagers who know they want to serve their country, but are curious how to start preparing themselves for the military training - especially Navy SEAL and other Navy programs like aviation and of course learning seamanship.
+Here is an email I receive often from young teenagers who know they want to serve their country, but are curious how to start preparing themselves for the military training -- especially Navy SEAL and other Navy programs, such as aviation and learning seamanship.

-At your age I would focus on learning how to be a team player first - play sports and have fun.
-Work out on your own to get better at both sports and your future military career.
+At your age, I would focus on learning how to be a team player first -- play sports and have fun.
+Work out on your own to get better at sports and your future military career.
 So yes, you can start working out now.
-Start off with body weight exercises like pushups, situps, dips, squats, lunges, pull-ups, running and swimming.
-See my Navy Seal articles for more ideas on how to train.
+Start off with bodyweight exercises, such as push-ups, sit-ups, dips, squats, lunges, pull-ups, running and swimming.
+See my Navy SEAL articles for more ideas on how to train.

-However, to REALLY get to know what the Navy is like and get a taste of SEAL training even at your age, you should look into the Navy Sea Cadets Corps and Navy League Cadet Corps.
+However, to get to know what the Navy is like and get a taste of SEAL training even at your age, you should look into the Navy Sea Cadets Corps and Navy League Cadet Corps.
 Not only will you be treated like a SEAL student, but you actually will be trained by active and former Navy SEALs during summer training programs.
-Learning the other areas of the Navy is a must as well and the Sea Cadets will help you with the discipline, team work, other sea-going and aviation skills you will learn when in the Navy.
+Learning the other areas of the Navy is a must as well, and the Sea Cadets will help you with the discipline, teamwork, and other seagoing and aviation skills you will learn when in the Navy.

-Since 1958 the Naval Sea Cadet Corps has been committed to providing American youth (ages 11-17) with a drug and alcohol free environment to foster their leadership abilities, broaden their horizons through hands-on training and guide them to becoming mature young adults.
-Check out the "Find a Local Unit "link on their site for more information on how to become a member.
-If you are looking for some ideas on getting in better shape, check out these free links:
+Since 1958, the Naval Sea Cadet Corps has been committed to providing American youth (ages 11-17) with a drug- and alcohol-free environment to foster their leadership abilities, broaden their horizons through hands-on training and guide them to becoming mature young adults.
+Check out the "Find a Local Unit'' link on their site for more information on how to become a member.
+If you are looking for some ideas about getting into better shape, check out these free links:

-If you need to lose weight check out the free 45 day plan that safely introduces fitness into your schedule.
+If you need to lose weight, check out the free 45-day plan that safely introduces fitness into your schedule.
 Thanks for emailing me.
-I have hundreds of articles that may better answer your questions with plenty of free information and ideas to better train / eat / prepare for military professions.
-Your purchases help us train future military, police, fire fighters FOR FREE in many cities around the United States - See our non-profit site www.heroesoftomorrow.org
+I have hundreds of articles that may answer your questions better with plenty of free information and ideas to train, eat and prepare for military professions.
+Your purchases help us train future military, police and firefighters for free in many U.S. cities.
+See our nonprofit site, www.heroesoftomorrow.org

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.